craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Big Lore/Timeline.md

 Using his own form, [[All-Father Annam]] began to create more than consiousness.
 More than reality, physicaility.
 Earth, Fire, Air, Water.
 In a ring, Annam creates the [[Elemental Planes]].
 Around it forms the [[Astral Sea]]; consiousness made material.

 date: 75000TBT
-title: The Titans claim planes.
+title: The Titans form planes the outer planes.
 content:

+[[Asmodeus]] builds [[The Nine Hells of Baator]] and births his devils with his blood.

 date: 65000TBT
 title: